The MV Estonia Sinking is still not explained 2021! Chalmers University supported scientific cheating and broke Swedish laws

 No details or calculations (!) are available in any reports about the capsized floating condition at 01.30 hrs and why/how it changed in the next 20 minutes permitting sinking!
 As seen in below (simple) figure the MV Estonia, prior capsize, floated normally on/displaced 11 930 m3 buoyancy in the hull (10 666 m3 air, 1 264 m3 solids, permeability 0.894 in 14 watertight compartments) according Archimedes with 6 886 m3 volume above waterline but below the watertight main deck (6156 m3 air and 730 m3 solids, permeability 0.894) reserve buoyancy.
 Total hull volume is 18.816 m3.
-Everybody agrees to that.
+Everybody including Archimedes agree to that.

 Above main deck in the superstructure and deck house were another 3 906 m3 of solids, i.e. buoyancy.